-Our vision is that we can equip our learners with the knowledge and skills they need, enabling them to aspire to all they achieve, within their lives and their community, in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.
+Our vision is to equip our learners with the knowledge and skills they need, enabling them to aspire to all they achieve, within their lives and their community, in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.

 Being a church school is important to us and Christian values underpin all that we do within both our learning and play.
-Being a caring, inclusive family, that has belief to be creative and challenged in our learning whilst being inspiring and respectful to others is of high importance to all at our schools.
+Being a caring, inclusive family, that believes in creativity and challenge in our learning whilst being inspiring and respectful to others is of high importance to all at our schools.
 We are learning together for life.

 We have developed a wider curriculum based upon what we believe will ensure our children have knowledge and skills for the future.
 A global learning curriculum; rich in knowledge of the many different aspects of world around them and the skills that they will need to lead a full and active life within that world.

 The areas of learnings are based upon the Global Goals, derived from ‘The World’s Largest Lesson’.
 This is based on the working of Project Everyone and Unicef, where they are working towards sustainable development for the world.

 The schools follow a two year rolling programme covering all of these goals within two years, all classes follow learning based upon one Global Goal.
 As the children move through the school they will revisit the Goal, but learning is at different levels.
 Learning is broken down into three phases to ensure progression regarding the knowledge and skills being learnt.

 Phase One learning is associated with the children establishing a secure sense of themselves.

 Phase Two learning is associated with the children engaging with others and learning about others - the surrounding community and UK.

 Phase Three learning is associated with developing a global competency – aware of their society and the world.

 Alongside the knowledge development, we are working with skillsbuilder to develop the following skills in our children: